FAQs about Lube

 Can you use flavoured lube for anal and vaginal sex and/or masturbation?

-What about these lubes that heat up and cool down or that promise a reaction when used together?
+What about these lubes that heat up or cool down or that promise a reaction when used together?

 The ingredients that are usually used in these types of lubes are synthetic and can cause a range of reactions in users.
 Some people report positive and pleasurable experiences while others report genital irritation, numbing or burning sensations that were the exact opposite of what they were hoping for!
 Again, a good idea to try them on a less sensitive area on your and your partner’s body before you try them in the genitals.